Economy of Nigeria: External trade

 In 2017, Nigeria imported about US$34.2 billion of goods.
 In 2017 the leading sources of imports were China (28%), the Belgium-Luxembourg (8.9%), the Netherlands (8.3%), South Korea (6.4%), the United States (6.0%) and the India (4.6%).
 Principal imports were manufactured goods, machinery and transport equipment, chemicals, and food and live animals.

-In 2017, Nigeria exported about US$46.68 billion of goods.
+In 2017, Nigeria exported about US$46.68 billion worth of goods.
 In 2017, the leading destinations for exports were India (18%), the United States (14%), Spain (9.7%), France (6.0%) and the Netherlands (4.9%).
 In 2017 oil accounted for 83% of merchandise exports.
 Natural rubber and cocoa are the country's major agricultural exports.

 In 2005, Nigeria posted a US$26 billion trade surplus, corresponding to almost 20% of gross domestic product.
 In 2005, Nigeria achieved a positive current account balance of US$9.6 billion.
 The Nigerian currency is the naira (NGN).
 As of June 2006, the exchange rate was about US$1=NGN128.4.
 As of June 2019, it stands at US$1 =NGN357.
 In recent years, Nigeria has expanded its trade relations with other developing countries such as India.
 Nigeria is the largest African crude oil supplier to India – it annually exports 400000 oilbbl/d to India valued at US$10 billion annually.

 India is the largest purchaser of Nigeria's oil which fulfills 20% to 25% of India's domestic oil demand.
 Indian oil companies are also involved in oil drilling operations in Nigeria and have plans to set up refineries there.

-The trade volume between Nigeria and the United Kingdom rose by 35% from USD6.3 billion in 2010 to USD8.5 billion in 2011.
+The trade volume between Nigeria and the United Kingdom rose by 35% from US$6.3 billion in 2010 to US$8.5 billion in 2011.

+In Q1 2024, Nigeria's exports were dominated by petroleum products, including crude oil and liquefied natural gas.
+Major export destinations included China, India, and the Netherlands.

+This period saw a notable increase in energy exports, reinforcing Nigeria's role as a key player in the global energy market.
+The Apapa Port in Lagos handled the bulk of these exports, showcasing the port's significance in the country's trade infrastructure.

+Foreign trade statistics

 External debt

 In 2012, Nigeria's external debt was an estimated $5.9 billion and N5.6 trillion domestic, putting total debt at $44 billion.

 In April 2006, Nigeria became the first African country to fully pay off its debt owed to the Paris Club.
 This was structured as a debt write off of approximately $18 billion and a cash payment of approximately $12 billion.